 So, you got through to the decision-maker.
 Now what?
 We’ve already established that the goal of the first contact is not to get an order, but to put the possibility of some value on the table.
 You are here to engage your prospect, learn more about them, while also giving them enough information about you that they will be willing to invest more time with you.

-The follow-up that you want to calendar, ideally a face to face meeting, will be one of the most time-consuming parts of the sales process.
-With this in mind, you are well served to gather as much information about your prospect, their company, their needs, their problems, their decision-making process, etc. as possible, now, to make that investment worth your time and your prospect’s time.
+The follow-up that you want to calendar, ideally a face-to-face meeting, will be one of the most time-consuming parts of the sales process.
+With this in mind, gather as much information about your prospect, their company, their needs, their problems, their decision-making process, etc. as possible, now, to make that investment worth your time and your prospect’s time.

-Follow-up – Now you want to calendar the next contact – be it by phone, in person or via email or mail.
-Take advantage of the momentum you have created during this initial phone conversation and aim to book that follow up as soon as possible.
+- Follow-up – Now you want to calendar the next contact – be it by phone, in person, or via email.
+Take advantage of the momentum you have created during this initial phone conversation and aim to book that follow-up as soon as possible.

 Exceptional Sales People Use Scripts?!